brandonpayton/most/docs/api.md

 Create a stream containing events from the provided [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget), such as a DOM element, or [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter).
 This provides a simple way to coerce existing event sources into streams.

-Note that when the stream ends (for example, by using [take](#take), [takeUntil](#until), etc.), it will automatically be disconnected from the event source.
+Note that when the stream ends (for example, by using [take](#take), [](#until), etc.), it will automatically be disconnected from the event source.
 For example, in the case of DOM events, the underlying DOM event listener will be removed automatically.

 ```js
 var clicks = most.fromEvent('click', document.querySelector('.the-button'));